fabianf4/Jan-Interview1/readme.md

 You must be installed nodejs.

-Use `node index.js` for run the project
+Use `node index.mjs` for run the project